matteeyah/matteeyah.github.io/about.md

 delivering product improvements.

 In September 2022 a dream came true.
 A colleague from GitLab asked me to work on an early stage startup he founded.
-The startup is OpTonal and I currently work here.
+The startup is called OpTonal.

-I was the first engineering hire.
-After joining, my first priority was to transition product development from an outsourced effort to an in-house effort.
-Building on top of that, the next priority was creating a safe environment that nurtures enthusiastic and fast changes.
-Over time, I lead the transition from using an external agency to having a team of 7 engineers in-house that I managed.
+I loved everything about OpTonal, but it came with a catch.
+The product was developed by an outsourcing agency.
+We needed to take ownership of engineering, so I focused on that.
+Over time, we moved from using an external agency to having a team of 7 engineers.

+After assuming ownership of engineering, I set out to set a high bar for both quality and velocity.
+I built an environment that facilitates enthusiastic and fast changes.
+A key part was making everyone feel comfortable with making frequent and far-reaching changes.
+It's my personal belief that engineering orgs operate best when engineers feel safe.
+Systems and processes should act as "safety nets" for engineers.
+They should prevent them from causing any damage, and in turn creating a sense of safety.

-Due to a weird turn of events one of the original co-founders left, and I stepped up and ”became” a co-founder.
-This was my first experience with making strategic techinical decisions.
-We’ve ”bet the business” on the direction of AI development and focusing on using publicly available general models instead of investing in developing custom specialized models.
-This allowed us to pull ahead of the competition by focusing on features that are not made redundant by the rapid advancement of AI.
+Due to a weird turn of events one of the two OpTonal co-founders left.
+I stepped up and "became" a co-founder.
+A part of stepping up was making strategic technical decisions.
+I've "bet the business" on the direction of AI development.
+We focused on using publicly available general models instead of developing custom models.
+This allowed us to pull ahead of the competition.
+I prioritized features that are not made redundant by the rapid advancement of AI.

-Another large aspect of my work is building on top of what I built previously and creating a culture of ”breakneck” engineering velocity.
+Another instrumental part of the "OpTonal experience" was "breakneck" engineering velocity.
 We set 30 changes / engineer / month as an ambitious goal.
+This means that every engineer, on average, deployed changes 30 times per month.
-I focused on finding ways to empower engineers to make decisions, be autonomous and deliver changes as independently as possible, while still providing support when needed.
+I searched for ways to empower engineers.
+Allowing them to make decisions, be autonomous and deliver changes as independently as possible.

 Links:
 * <https://github.com/matteeyah/>